 The process used to establish virtual height windows is illustrated in Figure 5.
-Figure 5 (top row) shows the virtual heights for $\frac{1}{2}F$ -hop backscatter gathered at range gate 30 for the front and rear fields of view, with the front field of view in Figure 5 (top left) and the rear field of view in Figure 5 (top right).
-Figure 5 (bottom left and bottom right) shows histograms of the virtual heights for the front and rear fields of view.
-The histograms are used to establish virtual height windows centered at the heights, where backscatter are most likely to occur.
-A Gaussian curve is fit to each peak in the histogram, and the upper and lower limits of the virtual height windows are added to encompass any points that fall outside of these established limits.
-When multiple peaks are detected, their upper and lower limits may overlap.
-In instances where the overlap is large enough to encompass the peak of another distribution, the upper and lower limits of the smaller peak are adjusted to remove this overlap.
-If no peaks can be identified, but a global maximum with at least three points exists (as may be the case if a peak spans multiple height bins), this global maximum is used to fit a Gaussian curve.
-Otherwise, virtual height windows are set to span the entire range of heights in windows with widths of 50 km (if the central range gate is less than 45) or 150 km (if the central range gate is 45 or greater).
+The 269 top panels in this figure show the virtual heights for $\frac{1}{2}$ F-hop backscatter gathered at 270 range gate 30 for the front and rear fields-of-view, with the front field-of-view on 271 the left and the rear field-of-view on the right.
+The right and left panels on the 272 bottom row show histograms of the virtual heights for the front and rear fields-273 of-view, respectively.
+The histograms are used to establish virtual height windows 274 centered at the heights where backscatter are most likely to occur.
+A Gaussian curve 275 is fit to each peak in the histogram, and the upper and lower limits of the virtual 276 height window are set to fall within three standard deviations of the fitted maxima.
+Additional windows are added to encompass any points that fall outside of these 27 established limits.
+When multiple peaks are detected, their upper and lower limits 279 may overlap.
+In instances where the overlap is large enough to encompass the peak 280 of another distribution, the upper and lower limits of the smaller peak are adjusted 281 to remove this overlap.
+If no peaks can be identified, but a global maximum with at 282 least 3 points exists (as may be the case if a peak spans multiple height bins), this 283 global maximum is used to fit a Gaussian curve.
+Otherwise, virtual height windows 284 are set to span the entire range of heights in windows with widths of 50 km (if the 285 central range gate is less than 45) or 150 km (if the central range gate is 45 or greater).
+286 Once the appropriate backscatter have been gathered, the behavior of the elevation 287 angle is examined in each field-of-view.
+Because the algorithm is looking for a con-288 sistent elevation angle across all beams, this examination is only performed if there 289 is backscatter from at least three beams in the range gate, propagation path, virtual 290 height window.
+If there are data from enough beams, a linear regression is performed 291 on the elevation angles.
+When a linear regression is performed on elevation angles 292 calculated using the appropriate field-of-view, the slope will be negative and the stan-293 dard deviation of the difference between the linear fit and the elevation angles will 294 be small.
+Thus, backscatter is assigned to a field-of-view when three conditions are 295 met.
+First, the slope of the linear regression must be flat or negative.
+Second, the 296 standard deviation of the difference between the linear fit and the elevation angles 297 are required to be less than or equal to 3°.
+Third, the backscatter being evaluated 298 lies within three standard deviations of the linear fit (the z-score of the backscatter is \pm 3).
+If these criteria are met for both fields-of-view, the field-of-view with the 300 smaller standard deviation and a better z-score is chosen.
+30